KPI-Highload/YnotTube/services/user-management.md

 This service will handle user registration, authentication, and management of user profiles.
 When a user registers, this service will also create a user channel.
 It will expose APIs for registration, login, and profile updates.

 The service is self-contained on its own.
-However, it still requires an access to some (possibly external) service for delivering emails.
+However, it still requires an access to some (possibly external) service for delivering emails and fast cache for tokens, like Redis.

 # DB schema